joelouthan/theologic.us/content/posts/prayers/2020-07-10-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 48:12-13
+The LORD'S Call to Israel
+“Listen to me, O Jacob,
+and Israel, whom I called!
+I am he; I am the first,
+and I am the last.
+My hand laid the foundation of the earth, and my right hand spread out the heavens;
+when I call to them,
+they stand forth together.
 </b></pre>

 ## Foremost